aleckirkley/hypergraph-binning/README.md

 If you use this algorithm in your work, please cite:

-A. Kirkley, Constructing hypergraphs from temporal data.
+A. Kirkley, Inference of dynamic hypergraph representations in temporal interaction data.
 Preprint arXiv:2308.16546 (2023).